Home > Blog Posts > Credit Defaults: How They Affect Your Credit File & What You Need To Know

-If you pay your debt, the length of time that it will remain on your file will revert to five years, they will not be removed just because you have paid your debt.
-Once your five years is up they will then be removed.
+If you pay your debt, the length of time that it will remain on your file will revert to five years.
+The default will remain on the file once paid but for a period of two years less than if left unpaid.

 - Overdue accounts listed as payment defaults

 - Writs and Summons